AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 MemoryReservation

 The soft limit (in MiB) of memory to reserve for the container.
 When system memory is under heavy contention, Docker attempts to keep the container memory to this soft limit.
 However, your container can consume more memory when it needs to, up to either the hard limit specified with the memory parameter (if applicable), or all of the available memory on the container instance, whichever comes first.
-This parameter maps to MemoryReservation in the Create a container section of the Docker Remote API and the --memory-reservation option to docker run.
+This parameter maps to MemoryReservation in the docker container create command and the --memory-reservation option to docker run.

 If a task-level memory value is not specified, you must specify a non-zero integer for one or both of memory or memoryReservation in a container definition.
 If you specify both, memory must be greater than memoryReservation.
 If you specify memoryReservation, then that value is subtracted from the available memory resources for the container instance where the container is placed.
 Otherwise, the value of memory is used.